arjshiv/localutils-mcp-server/CONTRIBUTING.md

 * Use TypeScript for all source files
 * 2 spaces for indentation rather than tabs
 * You can try running `npm run lint` for style unification
+* Follow the TypeScript coding standards in the `.cursorrules` file

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.